 Humpback whales sing sequences of sounds that are rich with musical structure.
 I devised a graphic notation system to reveal these patterns, collaborating with David Rothenberg, a musician and philosopher whose books explain phenomena of art in nature.

 Check out more examples of the graphic system in the article I co-authored with David on cultural evolution in humpbacks: "Whales synchronize their songs across oceans, and there's sheet music to prove it".

 Posters available for purchase.

-I was commissioned in 2011 to design the brand identity for an as-of-yet unknown image bookmarking service.
-I collaborated with Juan Carlos Pagan to design the identifying mark for one of the world's most successful startups.
+In 2011 I was commissioned to design the brand identity for an as-of-yet unknown image bookmarking service.
+I collaborated with Juan Carlos Pagan to design the identifying mark.

 HOW Magazine, Best Logotype (2011)

 Type Directors Club 58 Certificate of Excellence 2012

 For Michael Bierut's 2012 redesign of Billboard magazine, I led the design of the Billboard charts, which the magazine has been publishing since the 1930's.
 The graphic architecture took careful planning to be able to support different flows of data each week.